TermySequence/v8-linux/v8/gn/docs/reference.md

     }

   Executes the loop contents block over each item in the list, assigning the loop_var to each item in sequence.
-The loop_var will be a copy so assigning to it will not mutate the list.
+The <loop_var> will be a copy so assigning to it will not mutate the list.
+The loop will iterate over a copy of <list>
+  so mutating it inside the loop will not affect iteration.

   The block does not introduce a new scope, so that variable assignments inside the loop will be visible once the loop terminates.